irenezarco/MapAnimation/README.md

 ## Roadmap of Future Improvements
 Future improvements include:
-  - Erasing all the PacMen.
+  - More Bus routes
-  - Generating PacMen of different colors
+  - Zoom in to the map

 ## License Information
 No license was used in this project